-I will not describe here the well-known facts about one of the most famous conflict between Romans and Gauls – the Battle of Alesia.
-Many books on Celts and many documentaries deal with the subject but I would always pause at the same place thinking that how Caesar had treated Vercingetorix in the end is not really logical.
+I will not talk about the well-known facts about one of the most famous conflicts between Romans and Gauls – the Battle of Alesia.
+However, I’ve always thought that Caesar’s treatement of Vercingetorix in the end wasn’t logical.
+Here is why:

-Namely, when Vercingetorix decided to surrender and rode alone straight into the Roman ranks, Caesar had two logical options: 1.
-To kill him then and there or 2.
-To keep him alive due to some form of respect.
-But Caesar decided to do something quite strange – he kept him alive, humiliated him publicly every year and then had him executed at the end of the 5th year.
-Was Caesar really so sadistic, and was his ego really hurt so much, that he needed 5 years to get bored with humiliating his opponent before deciding to do what he could have done on the very day of the battle?
-Something was not logical but all the sources that I have seen state pretty much that this was the way Caesar demonstrated his might over the savage Gauls until he simply got bored.
+Was Caesar really so sadistic, and was his ego really hurt so much?
+Did he really need five years to get bored with humiliating his opponent, before doing what he could have done on the very day of the battle?
+Something was not logical.
+But most scholars claim that this was the way Caesar demonstrated his might over the savage Gauls until he simply got bored.
 And that is the end of it.

-However, Diodorus Sicilus brings out a very interesting information on Gaulic customs:
+But Diodorus Sicilus gives us very interesting information on Gaulic customs:

-Now, this could really be a message worth waiting… for 5 years?
+Now, could that be a message worth waiting for, for five years?

 “Vercingetorix throws down his arms at the feet of Julius Caesar” by Lionel Royer.